 Descending is very different when you are fresh or when you are exhausted after 5 or 6 hours in the saddle and at the top of yet another lengthy climb.
 You need to get used to managing a fast descent in a fatigued condition, where the biggest risk is mental tiredness and loss of concentration.

-It is therefore important to train on the longest climbs/descents possible: climb at your lactic threshold (the highest pace you can sustain for one hour) before practicing the descent.
+It is therefore important to train on the longest climbs/descents possible: climb as hard and for as long as you can before practicing the descent.

 3. Practice putting on/taking off your jacket while riding

 This is not specifically a descending skill, but nevertheless a real time-saver during a mountain cyclosportive.
 Obviously the start of a steep descent is not the place to try it for the first time.
 Practice riding hands-free and putting on/taking off your jacket in a safe environment such as a large traffic-free open space until you are completely comfortable.

 Additional tips to avoid losing time in the descents